cp-algorithms/cp-algorithms/src/graph/breadth-first-search.md

 ## Implementation

-We write code for the described algorithm in C++.
+We write code for the described algorithm in C++ and Java.

 === "C++"
     ```cpp